hoahoang311/caimmigrat/AMPLIFY_DEPLOY.md

 ## Build Configuration

+This application uses Next.js App Router with server-side features (API routes, server components).
+The `amplify.yml` is configured for SSR deployment.

+**Important**: Do not use static export for this application as it has dynamic server-side functionality.

 The application includes fallback handling for missing environment variables to prevent build failures, but the database functionality will not work without proper Supabase configuration.

 ## Notes